-The two biggest discriminating factors among 326 students are program design (such as style and architecture) and analysis (the README/writeup), which is why these factors are weighed a little heavily.
-Also, 326 is a course about data structures and the tradeoffs made during algorithm/data structure design, so putting additional weight on program design, and questions about program analysis and weighing tradeoffs is more in keeping with the course goals.
+The two biggest discriminating factors among CSE326 students are program design (such as style and architecture) and analysis (the README/writeup), which is why these factors are weighed more heavily.
+Also, CSE326 is a course about data structures and the tradeoffs made during algorithm/data structure design, so putting additional weight on program design, and questions about program analysis and weighing tradeoffs is more in keeping with the course goals.

 Extra Credit: We will keep track of any extra features you implement (the Above and Beyond parts).
-You won't see these affecting your grades for individual projects, but they will be accumulated over all projects and used to bump up borderline grades at the end of the quarter.
+Extra credit scores will be recorded separately from the basic project grades and will be used to bump up grades at the end of the quarter.

 Computer Science & Engineering|